Authmaker/documentation/customize-routes/authmaker-models.md

 title: Accessing Authmaker models
 ---

 Authmaker uses its own internal models to manage authentication for you.
-You can access their schema using the `authmakerVerifyExpress` package, which exposes all internal models.
+You can access their schema using the `authmaker-verify-express` package, which exposes all internal models.

 A common use case for accessing internal models is a **Users** route.

 #### Adding a route for Users

-TODO: Review and revise this...

-Let's say our Ember application is a blog with posts and users.
-We create a [relationship](https://guides.emberjs.com/current/models/relationships/) between the two models (a post's author is a user) with Ember Data's `belongsTo()` method.
+Let's say you are working on an Ember app that allows users to create posts.
+Each `post` model has an author property that is associated with a `user` model.

-Since our post model has an 'author' attribute that is linked to a User, Ember Data will automatically make a request to a dedicated users route if we use `post.author` in our template.
-Create a new routes file called `server/routes/v1/user.js` for the existing User model as shown below:
+If we define a [belongsTo()](https://guides.emberjs.com/current/models/relationships/) relationship between `post.author` and `user`, Ember Data will automatically make a GET request to a dedicated `/users` route if we include a reference like `{{post.author.username}}` in our template.

+In a case like this, you need to create a route for an existing Authmaker internal model, whose schema has already been defined.
+Do not redefine the schema with a duplicate model file.
+Instead, access the internal model schema with `authmaker-verify-express` (this will already be pre-installed).

+Below is an example of a `/users` route file, where the model is defined with `authmakerVerifyExpress.models.user`:

 ```javascript
 // server/routes/v1/user.js